department-of-veterans-affairs/va.gov-team/products/my-education-benefits/TOE 22-1990e Updates/TOE Product Outline.md

 Updating the 22-1990e Transfer of Entitlement (TOE) Form for Authenticated Users

 ## Problem Statement
 Currently, the authenticated experience as a user applying for TOE benefits has to follow the same lenghty form as an unauthenticated one, with the minor perk of pre-filled contact information on file.
-In FY2020, there were over 120,000 TOE students (14% of all beneficiaries) that applied via the manual paper form or the online 22-1990e through Va.Gov.
+This is an opportunity to improve processes for over 120,000 TOE students (14% of all edu beneficiaries) that applied via the 22-1990e (data as of FY2020).
 As part of our greater goal to digitize the GI Bill process for all users - the My Education Benefits team is looking to improve and expedite the authenticated experience for TOE applicants.

 Thus,
 **How might we improve TOE claims processing and the user experience?**